jobjo/FSharp.RangeMap/README.md

 Perforamce
 --------------------
-Inital benchmarking indicates that `FSharp.RangeMap` on par with or faster than the standard FSharp `Map` implementation in terms of looking up elements using the `lookup` function.
+Inital benchmarking indicates that `FSharp.RangeMap` is on par with, or faster than the standard FSharp `Map` implementation in terms of looking up elements using the `lookup` function.

 Below are some result of comparing lookup for Fharp `Map`, `RangeMap` and standard .NET dictionaries.
+Have a look at the *examples project* for details.

-The following table shows the total time for looking up 10000 existing keys from collections holding 100000 elements generated using random integer keys:
+The following table shows the average total time for looking up 10000 existing keys from collections holding 100000 elements, generated using random integer as keys:

 | Operation                                        | Time (s)  |